codurance/mementor/README.md

 ## Build

-To build the project in your localhost, you need to go to the `front-end` directory and then `npm install && npm run build` , after this you'll have a packaged front-end application.
-After this go back to the `guru` directory and run `mvn package` this will create a package with both your front-end aplication and your backend application.
-Once you've done this you run `java -jar target/mementor.jar`.
+To build the project in your localhost, you need to go to first of all build the `front-end` application to package it.
+After this we package our `back-end`.

+to do this run the `localdeploy.sh` file.

 Now you can go to http://localhost:8080/ and the app will be deployed.